mucommander/mucommander/readme.txt

 New features:
  - Keyboard shortcuts, toolbar and command bar buttons can now be customized (no GUI yet, see .xml files in preferences folder)
  - Drag and Drop support: files can be copied or moved to and from muCommander windows and other applications, current folder can be changed by dropping a file or folder on the location field
- - Clipboard support: files can be copied and pasted to/from the clipboard, works with other applications
+ - Clipboard support: files can be copied and pasted to/from the clipboard (Ctrl+C / Ctrl+V by default), works with other applications
+ - New quick search with visual feedback, editable search string, jump to next/previous matches and ability to cancel it
  - Zip, Tar, Gzip, Bzip2 archives can now be created
  - Support for ISO and NRG images over local and SMB filesystems (contributed by Xavier Martin)
  - Support for Bzip2 archives (.bz2, .tbz2, .tar.bz2 extensions)
  - Support for AR and Debian archives, GNU and BSD variants supported (.ar, .deb extensions)
- - New quick search with visual feedback, editable search string, jump to next/previous matches and ability to cancel it
  - 'Run command' is now interactive, allows shell customization, quick recall of previous commands and uses the system's default shell to parse commands under UNIX platforms (contributed by Nicolas Rinaudo)
  - Command line options (contributed by Nicolas Rinaudo)
  - Ability to execute remote or archive entries files: these are copied to a temporary local directory and executed